luoser/bitmoji-slack-commands/README.md

 to see the joint bitmoji just type `/bitmoji @username command`. hot tip you can also @yourself.

 ```
+dry
+turn up
+i love you dummy
+are you kidding me
+sleepy
+so extra
+zero chill
 onion
 tree
 nah fam